-Its summer 2023!
-And the LGBTQIA+ community and their allies are gearing up ready to go out and celebrate their identities at their closest pride parade.
+Its summer 2024 (yes really..even if we’re yet to see the sun) and the LGBTQIA+ community and their allies are gearing up ready to go out and celebrate their identities at their closest pride parade.
 Pride parades have been around for over forty years.
 It’s a chance to meet up with others who share similar life experiences, whilst celebrating history together.
 Yet with each year as pride gets bigger, and the parades get flashier… Perhaps it is time to think about the environmental impact these celebrations are having.

 What is Pride Month And How Did it Begin?